rsundqvist/id-translation/docs/documentation/translator-config.rst

 .. warning::

    Overrides have no fixed keys.
 No validation is performed and errors may be silent.
-The :attr:`mapping process <rics.mapping.Mapper.apply>` provides detailed information in debug mode, which may be used to discover issues.
+The :attr:`mapping process <id_translation.mapping.Mapper.apply>` provides detailed information in debug mode, which may be used to discover issues.

 .. hint::